syllogismos/wandb_baselines/Notes.md

 # Introduction

 In this blog post I want to give a brief introduction to Reinforcement learning, overview of concepts involved.
 I cannot obviously cover everything in detail, instead I want to talk about how I learned about it and talk about the resources I found useful to get into it and solve complex environments.
+I also used `wandb` to track how various algorithms performed on the environments.
+I talk about how `wandb` made my life so much easier and provided me with so much value, with little effort.
 I will also discuss briefly various popular RL algorithms.

 I played with one simple environment called `MountainCar` and one complex environment called `Humanoid` to test various RL algorithms.
 Below you can see trained agents of both these environments.